lordexe22/color-suit-comments/README.md

   ![Presentation example](media/presentation-example.png)

-- Easily access and edit the configuration via a dedicated **Edit Settings** menu option.
+- Easily access and edit the configuration via a dedicated **Edit tags** menu option.
 - Ships with a default set of tags, but you can **add, remove, or edit** them via `settings.json`.

   ![Opening settings.json](media/open-settings.gif)